sdpalley/wigmorebot/README.md

 ### Wigmore:  Because Lawyers Should Have Robots Too.

-This is a version of GitHub's Campfire bot, hubot, and inspired by @compleatang's Billings (of which this is a loose fork).
-(Thank you Casey for introducing me to this).
-For lawyers out there who are wondering what the point of bot is, here are a couple of useful things that a Wigmore or Billings can do:
+This is a version of GitHub's Campfire bot, hubot, and inspired by [compleatang's](https://github.com/compleatang) Billings (of which this is a loose fork).
+(Thanks,  Casey, for introducing me to Billings).
+For lawyers out there who are wondering what the point of bot is, here are a couple of useful things that a Wigmore or Billings can do, with the right scripts added:

 1. Wigmore can 'remember ' things.
 If I write `wigmore remember negligence is a tort` this is saved as a `key:value` pair.
 When I later ask `wigmore what is negligence?` the bot will remind me that `negligence is a tort`.